AlexiaVeronica/requests/README.md

 ## Package client

-The `client` package provides a set of interfaces and structs for making HTTP requests and handling responses.
+The `requests` package provides a set of interfaces and structs for making HTTP requests and handling responses.

 ### Structs